Napharcos/Gameloop-CODM-Keymap-Source/README.md

    ```
 Now go to desktop and create new shortcut:
    - Right click to the desktop and go to `new`.
-   - Click the `shortcut` button. - It is marked in the image.
+   - Click the `shortcut` button. - It is marked on the image.

 ![Image 12](GuideAssets/Image%2012.jpg)